Battle of the Year (film): Development

 Film company Screen Gems first began planning for a feature film adaptation of Lee's documentary Planet B-Boy in 2009 after discovering that while interest in breakdancing had declined in the United States, it still enjoyed popularity in other countries.
 Chris Brown and Josh Holloway were announced as being attached to the project in October 2011.
 Filming began in late 2011 in Los Angeles, with more filming taking place in Montpellier, France.

 Marketing

 The first trailer for Battle of the Year was released in July 2013, with Adam Chitwood, Associate Editor of Collider stating that "if B-boy competitions are your thing I assume you'll have some interest in Battle of the Year."
 Screen Crush commented that the 3D aspect "could be a lot of fun with a film like this" but questioned whether the film would stand out against "an A-list title".

 Reception

+Home media

+Battle of the Year was released on Blu-ray Disc and DVD on December 10, 2013.

 Critical response

-The film was universally panned by film critics.
+Battle of the Year was universally panned by critics and audiences alike.

 Box office

-The film was a significant box office bomb grossing roughly $16 million and failed to recoup its budget of $20 million.
+The film grossed roughly $16 million and failed to recoup its budget of $20 million.